Quasiclassical theory of vortex states in locally non-centrosymmetric superconductors: application to CeRh$_{2}$As$_{2}$: Model and Method

 $e^{i\phi(\bm{k})}=(g_x(\bm{k})+ig_y(\bm{k}))/|\bm{g}(\bm{k})|$ and $s=v_{\mathrm{F}}(\hat{k}_y-i\hat{k}_x)/(\sqrt{2}r_H)$.
 The detailed derivation of Eq.~\eqref{eq:mm-1} is given in Appendix~\ref{sec:supp_2}.

 To solve the Eilenberger equation self-consistently, we need gap equations for $\Delta_e$ and $\Delta_o$, projected onto each Landau level,

-where $V_{e}^{-1}=N_0[\ln(T/T_{\mathrm{c}0}^{e})+2\pi T\sum_{\omega_n>0}\omega_{n}^{-1}]$ and $V_{o}^{-1}=\sin^2\chi N_0[\ln(T/T_{\mathrm{c}0}^{o})+2\pi T\sum_{\omega_n>0}\omega_{n}^{-1}]$ are the strength of the attractive interaction in the symmetric channel for $\Delta_e$ and the antisymmetric channel for $\Delta_o$.
+where $V_{e}^{-1}=\sum_{\nu}(N_0/2)[\ln(T/T_{\mathrm{c}0}^{e})+2\pi T\sum_{\omega_n>0}\omega_{n}^{-1}]$ and $V_{o}^{-1}=\sin^2\chi \sum_{\nu}(N_0/2)[\ln(T/T_{\mathrm{c}0}^{o})+2\pi T\sum_{\omega_n>0}\omega_{n}^{-1}]$ are the strength of the attractive interaction in the symmetric channel for $\Delta_e$ and the antisymmetric channel for $\Delta_o$.
 The overline in Eqs.~\eqref{eq:mm-2} and \eqref{eq:mm-3} denotes the spatial average, and $\mathrm{Tr}[\cdots]$ represents the trace of the matrix. $T_{\mathrm{c}0}^{e}$ and $T_{\mathrm{c}0}^{o}$ stand for the transition temperature of the $\Delta_e$ and $\Delta_o$ channel at zero magnetic field, respectively.
 The density of states in the normal state for bands $\nu=1,2$ are assumed to be equal: $N_{0}^{(1)}=N_{0}^{(2)}=N_0$.
 The detailed derivation of Eqs.~\eqref{eq:mm-2} and \eqref{eq:mm-3} is given in Appendix~\ref{sec:supp_3}.

 The numerical procedure for solving the quasiclassical equation self-consistently at each $(H,T)$ is as follows~\cite{adachi2006basal,adachi2005anisotropic}: (i) give the initial value of $\{d_{j,N}\}$, (ii) solve the simultaneous equations of Eq.~\eqref{eq:mm-8} and the normalization condition for each $\bm{k}_{\mathrm{F}},\bm{r},i\omega_n$ to obtain $\tilde{g}^{(\nu)}$ and $\tilde{f}^{(\nu)}$, (iii) update $\{d_{j,N}\}$ by using Eqs.~\eqref{eq:mm-2} and \eqref{eq:mm-3}, (iv) return to step (ii) and repeat these steps until self-consistency is achieved.
+Note that when either $\Delta_e$ or $\Delta_o$ is zero, step (ii) can be performed analytically (see Appendix~\ref{sec:supp_2} for details).